-(e) The Debtors' Liquidity Needs Could Be Difficult to Satisfy, Particularly During Times of Uncertainty in the Financial Markets and/or During Times When There Are Significant Changes in Commodity Prices; the Inability to Access Liquidity, Particularly on Favorable Terms, Could Materially Affect the Debtors' Results of Operations, Liquidity, and Financial Condition.
+(c) Oncor Electric's Liquidity Needs Could Be Difficult to Satisfy, Particularly During Times of Uncertainty in the Financial Markets and/or During Times When There Are Significant Changes in Commodity Prices; the Inability to Access Liquidity, Particularly on Favorable Terms, Could Materially Affect Oncor Electric's Results of Operations, Liquidity, and Financial Condition.

-The TCEH Debtors' businesses are capital intensive.
-In general, the Debtors rely on access to financial markets and credit facilities as a significant source of liquidity for the Debtors' capital requirements and other obligations not satisfied by cash-on-hand or operating cash flows.
-The inability to raise capital or access credit facilities, particularly on favorable terms, could adversely impact the Debtors' liquidity and the Debtors' ability to meet their obligations or sustain and grow their businesses and could increase capital costs.
-The Debtors' access to the financial markets and credit facilities could be adversely impacted by various factors, such as:
+Oncor Electric's businesses are capital intensive.
+In general, Oncor Electric rely on access to financial markets and credit facilities as a significant source of liquidity for Oncor Electric's capital requirements and other obligations not satisfied by cash-on-hand or operating cash flows.
+The inability to raise capital or access credit facilities, particularly on favorable terms, could adversely impact Oncor Electric's liquidity and Oncor Electric's ability to meet their obligations or sustain and grow their businesses and could increase capital costs.
+Oncor Electric's access to the financial markets and credit facilities could be adversely impacted by various factors, such as:

-- the Chapter 11 Cases; - changes in financial markets that reduce available liquidity or the ability to obtain or renew liquidity facilities on acceptable terms; - economic weakness in the ERCOT market or the general U.S. market; - changes in interest rates; - a deterioration, or perceived deterioration, of the Debtors' or Oncor Electric's (and/or their subsidiaries') creditworthiness or enterprise value; - a reduction in the Debtors' or their applicable subsidiaries' credit ratings; - a deterioration of the creditworthiness or bankruptcy of one or more lenders or counterparties under the Debtors' credit facilities that affects the ability of such lender(s) to make loans to the Debtors; - volatility in commodity prices that increases credit requirements for the TCEH Debtors; - a material breakdown in the Debtors' risk management procedures; and - the occurrence of changes that restrict the Debtors' ability to access revolving credit facilities.
+• the Chapter 11 Cases;

+- changes in financial markets that reduce available liquidity or the ability to obtain or renew liquidity facilities on acceptable terms; - economic weakness in the ERCOT market or the general U.S. market; - changes in interest rates; - a deterioration, or perceived deterioration, of the Debtors' or Oncor Electric's (and/or their subsidiaries') creditworthiness or enterprise value; - a reduction in the Debtors' or Oncor Electric's or their applicable subsidiaries' credit ratings; - a deterioration of the creditworthiness or bankruptcy of one or more lenders or counterparties under the Debtors' or Oncor Electric's credit facilities that affects the ability of such lender(s) to make loans to the Debtors or Oncor Electric; - a material breakdown in the Debtors' or Oncor Electric's risk management procedures; and - the occurrence of changes that restrict the Debtors' or Oncor Electric's ability to access revolving credit facilities.

-In the event that the governmental agencies that regulate the activities of the Debtors' businesses determine that the creditworthiness of any such business is inadequate to support the Debtors' activities, such agencies could require the Debtors to provide additional cash or letter of credit collateral in substantial amounts to qualify to do business.
+In the event that the governmental agencies that regulate the activities of Oncor Electric's businesses determine that the creditworthiness of any such business is inadequate to support Oncor Electric's activities, such agencies could require Oncor Electric to provide additional cash or letter of credit collateral in substantial amounts to qualify to do business.

-Further, a lack of available liquidity could adversely impact the evaluation of the Debtors' creditworthiness by counterparties and rating agencies.
-In particular, such concerns by existing and potential counterparties could significantly limit the Debtors' wholesale markets activities, including any future hedging activities.
+Further, a lack of available liquidity could adversely impact the evaluation of Oncor Electric's creditworthiness by counterparties and rating agencies.

-The Debtors cannot be sure that the TCEH DIP Facility will ultimately be adequate to cover all of the Debtors' liquidity needs for the entirety of the Chapter 11 Cases.
-In addition, the TCEH Debtors are subject to various covenants and events of default under the TCEH DIP Facility.
-If the Debtors fail to comply with these covenants or an event of default occurs under the TCEH DIP Facility, the TCEH Debtors' liquidity, financial condition or operations may be materially impacted.
+The Debtors cannot be sure that the DIP Facilities will ultimately be adequate to cover all of the Debtors' liquidity needs for the entirety of the Chapter 11 Cases.
+In addition, the Debtors are subject to various covenants and events of default under the EFIH First Lien DIP Facility.
+If the Debtors fail to comply with these covenants or an event of default occurs under the EFIH First Lien DIP Facility, the Debtors' liquidity, financial condition or operations may be materially impacted.
+Similarly, if Oncor Electric fails to comply with any covenants in its debt obligations, Oncor Electric's liquidity, financial condition or operations may be materially impacted, which could materially impact the value of the EFIH Debtors, EFH Corp., the Reorganized EFIH Debtors or Reorganized EFH.

-(f) The Debtors' Businesses Are Subject to Ongoing Complex Governmental Regulations and Legislation that Have Impacted, and May in the Future Impact, Their Businesses and/or Results of Operations, Liquidity, and Financial Condition.
+(d) Oncor Electric's Businesses Are Subject to Ongoing Complex Governmental Regulations and Legislation that Have Impacted, and May in the Future Impact, Their Businesses and/or Results of Operations, Liquidity, and Financial Condition.

-The Debtors' businesses operate in changing market environments influenced by various state and federal legislative and regulatory initiatives regarding the restructuring of the energy industry, including competition in the generation and sale of electricity.
-The Debtors will need to continually adapt to these changes.
+Oncor Electric's businesses operate in changing market environments influenced by various state and federal legislative and regulatory initiatives regarding the restructuring of the energy industry, including competition in the generation and sale of electricity.
+Oncor Electric will need to continually adapt to these changes.